TheChiefMeat/Chiefs-Big-List-of-Programs/README.md

 ## System

+- [Chocolatey](https://chocolatey.org/) - The package manager for Windows
 - [Classic Shell](http://www.classicshell.net/) - Classic Shell™ is free software that improves your productivity, enhances the usability of Windows
 - [Core Temp](https://www.alcpu.com/CoreTemp) - Core Temp is a compact, no fuss, small footprint, yet powerful program to monitor processor temperature and other vital information
 - [CPU-Z](https://www.cpuid.com/softwares/cpu-z.html) - CPU-Z is a freeware that gathers information on some of the main devices of your system